Clos3y/GALWA/README.md

     $ python main.py

 ## Adding/Removing a Parameter
-1. Edit `ga_inputs.json`.
+Edit `ga_inputs.json`.
 Add your parameter name and range.
 The range should be a list.
 The system presently supports continuous parameters only.

-2. Edit `populate` and `mutation_stage` methods within `generationclass.py` to use your new parameters.
+## Headless run
+Comment out all of the `data-plotter` method.
+You may also wish to then save computation by not saving files either, and so comment out `data-saver`.

+Please submit any and all issues found.